JiajunHuang1999/JiajunHuang1999.github.io/profile.md

 <div style="height: 160px; overflow: auto;">
 <ul>
 	<li>
-		[12/2022] Attended <a href="https://sc22.supercomputing.org">SC22</a> as student volunteer in Dallas, Texas.
+		[12/2022] Attended <a href="https://sc22.supercomputing.org">SC22</a> in Dallas, Texas as a student volunteer.
 Very happy to be part of the HPC community.
 	</li>
     <li>
         [4/2022] Joined the Programming Models and Runtime Systems (PMRS) group in <a href="https://www.anl.gov">Argonne National Laboratory</a>.
 Became a member of the MPICH development team at ANL.